OCIF closes the door to First Finance

 new day Review the regulatory action that the Open NGO Coordination Office has taken against him First Finance last June.

-“With the actions we are taking today in this First Finance matter, we are fully complying with our duty as a regulator under OCIF laws and/or regulations to protect against irreparable harm, not just the interests of the entity, persons and entities with money or Values the institution but ultimately the solidity and reputation of Puerto Rico’s financial system.”
+“With the actions we are taking today in this First Finance matter, we are fully complying with our duty as a regulator under OCIF laws and/or regulations to protect against irreparable harm to not only the interests of the entity, persons and entities with money or values,” Commissioner Natalia Zequera Diaz said in a written statement. in the enterprise but ultimately the solidity and reputation of Puerto Rico’s financial system.”

 Zequera Diaz has appointed Certified Public Accountant Wigberto Lugo Minder as trustee of First Finance.